-Participating Provider: A provider who is in the employ of, or who has entered into an agreement with, the Contractor to provide medical services to the Contractor's member
+Participating Provider: A provider, facility or supplier who is contracted to provide medical services to the DHMP member's

 Premium: Monthly cost of coverage

 Physician services: Health care services a licensed medical physician (M.D.
 Medical Doctor or D.O. - Doctor of Osteopathic Medicine) provides or coordinates